zalando/restful-api-guidelines/deprecation/Deprecation.md

 ## {{ book.should }} Monitor Usage of Deprecated APIs

-Producers should monitor usage of deprecated APIs.
+Producers should monitor usage of deprecated APIs until it the API can be shut down.

 ## {{ book.should }} Add a Warning Header to Responses